 Both provide an excellent opportunity to collect emails.
-But be sure to carry out thorough research before you settle on a topic so it’s something your target audience really wants to read.
+But be sure to carry out thorough research before you settle on a topic so it’s something pet parents really want to read.

 It would be a great shame if you go through all that effort to find you’ve missed the mark.

-Include the opt-in on your website where visitors can’t miss it.
+Include the opt-in form on your website where visitors can’t miss it.
 A side bar or fixed at the top of the page is a good shout.
-Or you could create a unique landing page and direct visitors from your social channels during the promotion stage.
+You can also create a unique landing page and direct visitors from your social channels.